The Gunny Sack

 Step Five: Oatmeal and M&Ms

-Quick cooking oats are coarsely chopped old-fashioned oats.
+Quick-cooking oats are coarsely chopped old-fashioned oats.
 They will be more hidden in the cookies and make for a more uniform texture.

 Step Six: Dough Balls

-Using a dough scoop gives you evenly sized cookies which makes them bake evenly and they fit into storage containers better when they are the same size.
+Using a dough scoop gives you evenly sized cookies, which makes them bake evenly, and they fit into storage containers better when they are the same size.

 Step Seven: Bake

 One of my favorite cooking baking tips is to cover your baking sheets with parchment paper.
-The parchment paper prevents the cookies from sticking to the pan and therefore you have less scrubbing to do when you are done baking.
+The parchment paper prevents the cookies from sticking to the pan.
+Once the cookies are finished cooking, you can slide the whole piece of parchment paper, with the cookies on top, onto the counter to cool.

 How To Freeze Cookie Dough

 My favorite cookie hack is freezing some of the cookie dough to bake later.
-Sure you can bake the cookies and freeze them but freshly baked cookies, even from the frozen dough, are so much better.
+Sure, you can bake the cookies and freeze them, but freshly baked cookies, even from the frozen dough, are so much better.

-Make the cookie dough balls and place them in the freezer to harden.
-Then, put them in an airtight container or plastic ziptop bag and store them in the freezer.
+• Then, put them in an airtight container or plastic ziptop bag and store them in the freezer.

-Christmas Oatmeal M & M Cookies
+Christmas Oatmeal M&M Cookies Recipe

 ↑ Click stars to rate!